MustaqAhamed/Shopping-Mall-Managment-System/README.md

-This project was developed during the technoserve training conducted during the final year of Engineering by Technoserve, Which was a CSR fund of Capgemini.
+This project was developed during the technoserve training conducted during the final year of Engineering by Technoserve, which was a CSR fund of Capgemini.

 **Goals**
-1. To learn Hibernate framework in Java.
+1. To learn the Hibernate framework in Java.
 2. To learn Object-Relational Mapping(ORM) in Hibernate Java

 **Tech Stack**